f4ww4z/blog/content/post/gci-with-openmrs.md

 ## From Google Code-in until Now

-Truly, Google Code-in has been an exceptional, amazing program for us students to be introduced to the world of open source.
+Truly, Google Code-in has been an exceptional program for us students to be introduced to the world of open source.
 I personally have learned a lot through GCI alone, and so I guess there is no going back.
-Well, after the last day of task submission, I kept and will continue contributing to the OpenMRS community, especially with the OpenMRS Android client as well as the Android app's user guide.
+Well, after the last day of task submission, I kept and will continue contributing to the OpenMRS community, especially with the [OpenMRS Android client](https://github.com/openmrs/openmrs-contrib-android-client) as well as the [Android app's user guide](https://github.com/openmrs/openmrs-android-client-user-guide/).

 <!-- Although there might not be payment on offer, our very code will be used by thousands of clinics around the world, improving patients' living conditions in the developing world.
 And I guess saving lives are more valuable than what money can buy. -->